 I was unusually academically gifted as a child.
 I knew my colours at nine months of age, and taught myself to read at age two.
 Mum read to me a lot, and after a while I just started reading along with her.
 My Grandfather was a retired primary school teacher and headmaster, and he believed that to read at my age was completely impossible.
 He told Mum that I must have memorised the books from hearing them read to me aloud.
 But Mum insisted that I could read.
 He travelled the 800 kilometres from Lismore with his own books (so I couldn't have already memorised them), and found that I actually could read.

-A lot of people called me "The Professor" (and not always as a compliment).
+Outside of home, a lot of people called me "The Professor".
+They didn't always mean it as a compliment.
 I was Dux of my primary school.
 I wasn't Dux of my high school, but that's a whole other story.
-Which includes a turn to a wayward lifestyle and in the two days before my first HSC exam being drunk, stoned, sleepless, having furniture in my house smashed and overturned like when you see a room that's been searched by criminals in the movies, and my brother being bitten by a scorpion and taken to hospital in an ambulance.
-But I still got 99% in Maths and topped my school year in Physics in my HSC exams.
+Which includes a turn to a wayward lifestyle, being drunk for much of year 12, and in the two days before my first HSC exam being not only drunk but stoned, sleepless, running away from my house late at night while the furniture was being smashed and overturned like when you see a room that's been searched by criminals in a movie, and my brother being bitten by a scorpion and taken to hospital in an ambulance.
+But I still got 99% in Maths, and topped my school year in Physics in my HSC exams.

-Most likely, around next August or September, that experience will live on as a whole blog page entitled "How Not to Prepare for Your HSC".
+Perhaps sometime, around August or September, that experience will live on as a whole blog page entitled "How Not to Prepare for Your HSC".

 Several years later, I won many academic awards while studying Physics at Macquarie University in Sydney.
 Sometimes they would take me aside and show me things like, "This is the scatter plot of students from [a physics subject I'd completed].
 These are most of the students [a big clump of dots near the middle of the page].
 These are all the other A-grades [a thin line of dots extending above the big clump]...
 And this is you [a large gap of white space, and then one dot right at the top]."
 I wasn't a very confident young adult, and I think they were trying to encourage me, and help me with my confidence, and convince me that I should keep studying Physics.